 Even if you plan to stay in hotels every night, you may get behind schedule for many reasons and have to do longer rides on some days and you may occasionally not find any hotel options in your destination.
 You could therefore end up riding for many more hours on some days than you originally expected.
 This could cause sleep deprivation to become a major problem, so as matter of safety you should always be prepared to sleep outside when doing multi-day, self-supported races even if it isn’t part of your planned strategy.

 On any multi-day ride, you should at least bring an emergency blanket (Amazon) regardless of whether you plan to use it.
 To be somewhat comfortable sleeping outside in a wide range of weather conditions, you will need more than an emergency blanket.
 An insulated jacket can be almost as effective as a complete sleeping bag when combined with other clothing and it’s smaller and can be used on the bike as well as off of it, so I would add that to an emergency blanket as my minimum level of sleeping equipment.
-There is a page about Sleeping Equipment that contains a lot more options and information.
+The Sleeping Equipment page contains a lot more options and information.

 If you’re not carrying any form of shelter from bad weather then popular options that offer minimal shelter in public spaces are bus stops and church porches.
 More sheltered options may include public toilets, post office entrance halls and some bank machines are located indoors.